erinosb/HTSF_workshop/01_RNAseq_alignment.md

 #### Tophat Output Files

 Tophat will produce 8 output files.
-Since we specified to put our output files in `<yourlocation>/01_RNASeqDemo/04_results/tophat`, go to that location and explore the output.
-You should find...
+Since we specified to put our output files in `<yourlocation>/01_RNASeqDemo/04_results/tophat`.
+Go to that location and explore the output.

-> Navigate to <yourlocation>/01_RNASeqDemo/04_results/tophat
+> Navigate to \<yourlocation\>/01_RNASeqDemo/04_results/tophat

 **accepted_hits.bam**
 This is the main alignment output file!
 This is a list of read alignments in BAM format (bam is the binary version).